-(A) all those pinteresty toddler activities require more time to set-up/clean-up than you will get back in peace and quiet, and
+(A) all those Pinteresty toddler activities require more time to set up/clean up than you will get back in peace and quiet, and

 (B) toddlers are only completely occupied when they are up to no good.
 Ahem.

-I’m just going to share with you how I am currently homeschooling my 8 and 5 year olds while my 19 month old attempts to burn the house down, electrocute herself, or make herself a snack.
+I’m just going to share with you how I am currently homeschooling my 8 and 5-year-olds while my 19-month-old attempts to burn the house down, electrocute herself, or make herself a snack.
 I’m sure she was trying to do one of those things yesterday when I caught her putting a knife in the toaster and pressing the lever….

 So this is how we homeschool with a toddler underfoot (or under the table, or ON the table):

-We do morning time or read alouds until i get tired of having the book ripped from my hand or sat on.
+We do morning time or read-alouds until I get tired of having the book ripped from my hand or sat on.
 Then we do something else and try again later.

 We keep our lessons short and my girls take turns playing with or reading to the toddler while I work with their sibling.
 We move on to something else or take a break when said toddler climbs on top of the table, finds a pen and destroys someone’s work, or hangs off of mama’s leg sobbing.

-We do our memory work with our memory card box during meals when the toddler is strapped into the high chair and can’t dump all the cards on the floor (which of course irreparably effects the whole system).
+We do our memory work with our memory card box during meals when the toddler is strapped into the high chair and can’t dump all the cards on the floor (which of course irreparably affects the whole system).